 - Carrying and loading equipment and materials

-- Supporting the installation, maintenance and repair of HVAC equipment
+- Supporting the installation, maintenance and repair of HVAC systems

-They may also be responsible for performing basic tests and checks on HVAC systems to ensure they are functioning properly.
+They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.

 How Do You Apply to Be an HVAC Helper?